feifeixp/story-to-manga/README.md

 Open [http://localhost:8000](http://localhost:8000) in your browser.

-## 🔄 Updating to Latest Version
+## 🔄 Updating to Latest Version (v2.2.0)

+### 🚨 Important: Breaking Changes in v2.2.0

+This version includes significant improvements to character reference handling and style consistency. **Your existing projects will continue to work**, but new projects will benefit from enhanced features.

 ### For Existing Installations

-If you already have the project installed and want to update to the latest stable version:

 #### Method 1: Git Pull (Recommended)
 ```bash